Review: Dirty Driving

 HBO usually has a variety of great documentaries every month, and this month the one that caught my eye just happened to take place in Anderson, Indiana, a very blue collar area within an hour of my home.
 Anderson, like many manufacturing towns in the Midwest, is steadily heading towards the likes of Flint, Michigan: struggling, dying, devastated, hanging on.
 But like many Midwestern areas, if you ask Anderson’s residents, they’re struggling but on the up-and-up, aiming to be positive despite the loss of jobs, staying afloat by focusing on family and other interests.

-If you read audience commentary on the film, a lot of locals do what they can to remove themselves from the images presented in the film.
+This is a slice of a particular regional class culture.
+If you read audience commentary on the film, a lot of locals do what they can to separate themselves from the documentary.
 To your average white-collar folks, these are some rough people that in many ways amp up the Larry the Cable Guy stereotype.
-This is a slice of a particular regional class culture.
 There’s no shame in it, I know it and in some ways am of it, and it is what it is.
 Some of the quotes I might take from the movie are outright ridiculous, yet the director doesn’t take on the mocking eye of, say, Michael Moore.
 He genuinely respects the subjects’ need for escapist entertainment, and moreover, respects the kind of time and innovation the subjects put into their cars.

 Family overwhelmingly takes the forefront in this picture, even before the problematic economic and industrial issues presented.
 Each hero in the film is part of a larger familial unit that stands behind and supports them.
 From Alice Riall, the “oldest grandmother in the Thundercar division” who has a chance at winning first place this season, to Wild Willie Coffman, whose arm was mangled in a motorcycle accident and drives one-handed in vehicles modified for him to maximize the use of his mobile arm, the backdrop is the family unit whose time and economic resources are fully invested in the dream of the Winner’s Circle.